FirstTestStation/FTS_Website/_posts/hardware/2023-07-30-InterconnectBoardPCB.md

 ## Features

 •	 Design of the Interconnect IO board was carried out using the open source software Kicad V7.x. <br>
-•	 Inteconnect Io board source files are available on Github.
+•	 Interconnect Io board source files are available on Github.
 Link: <a href= "https://github.com/FirstTestStation/InterconnectIO_Board">InterconnectIO_Board</a><br>
 •	 For mode details, please refer to the electrical schematic.<br>
 •	 On board, hundred of Net Tie components (NTxxx) have been installed to help with on-board modification.
 The NetTie PCB component facilitates modification routing by providing a clear space where PCB traces can be cut (cut between two holes) and changed routing by adding wire (solder on one of the holes on each side of the trace cut).<br>
 •	 Board users can either use already developed specialized modules available on the market at a low cost, or solder surface-mount components directly onto the board to achieve the same functionality.<br>